libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/prolog/prolog.md

 ![Map](map.png)
 Reference: https://coloringnation.com/coloring/p6i/yME/p6iyMEpcn.gif

-**Q: Your task is to find a proper colour definitions for each state showing in the partial map.**
+**Q1: Your task is to find a proper colour definitions for each state showing in the partial map.**

+**Q2: How many different patterns can you colour the partial map?**

 # Task 5: Who is the murder?*
 [Top](#top)